MANAGER, RISK AND CREDIT SERVICES

 Some things that would impress us:

-• Strong analytical abilities and quantitative skills.
+• Strong project management abilities and attention to detail.

 Interested?